-For repeat prescriptions we request that you bring in a list of the items needed, preferably on the computerised list issued to you.
+The safest and quickest way to request your repeat medications is by using the NHS app or Patient Access.
+Alternatively, please bring in a list of the items needed, preferably on the computerised list issued to you.
 We do not take repeat prescription requests over the telephone.
 Patients can manage repeat prescription requests via the On-Line Patient Access Service.
 (See On-line services under the ‘New Patients’ tab)

 Electronic Prescription Service